About us

 022 043 8091

-Joanne joined the team as our Northern Coordinator in 2016, after a longstanding career in women’s empowerment overseas.
-Joanne spent twenty years working with Kurdish women and girls in Turkey, engaging with many of the social justice issues that disproportionately impact women globally, such as violence against women, sexual exploitation, the spread of HIV, mental health issues, and gender equity.
+Joanne joined the team as our Northern Relationships Manager in 2016, after a longstanding career in women’s empowerment overseas.
+Joanne spent twenty years working with Kurdish women and girls in Turkey, engaging with many of the social justice issues that disproportionately impact women globally: violence against women, sexual exploitation, the spread of HIV, mental health issues, and gender equity.
 She is deeply passionate about the work of Hagar and enjoys communicating our work with anyone and everyone who has an interest in it.

 joanne.hand@hagar.org.nz